 Creating Hypothesis-Enabled Readings in Moodle

-This explains how to create a Hypothesis-enabled reading assignment.
+This article explains how to create a Hypothesis-enabled reading assignment.
 The app allows you to share a webpage or PDF document with the Hypothesis sidebar automatically added within the LMS.
-If you have not installed Hypothesis in Moodle yet, see:
+If your Hypothesis installation has an API Token configured, you will get additional features such as using Moodle Files and Moodle Pages in your Hypothesis-enabled reading assignment.
+You can also turn them into group assignments.

 1. Navigate to your course page in Moodle